marlinsearch/website/website/blog/2018-10-01-beginning.md

 I have never tried blogging before and this blog is my attempt in getting that out of the way.
 If I am not bored, will continue to update the blog regularly about the development, my thought process and decisions made through the course of building MarlinSearch.

+I plan on getting this to a useable state hopefully before the thanksgiving holidays.
+I should be able to work a few hours every night on this.

 PS: Why MarlinSearch?
-Marlin is said to be one of the fastest fish in the ocean and I got the domain you are reading this blog on :)
+Marlin is one of the fastest fish in the ocean and I got the domain you are reading this blog on :)